Lucy Beale: 2012–2014

 Max, his daughters and Emma are invited for Christmas Day at Ian's.
 Cindy receives, as a present from a mysterious sender, Lucy's jewellery box.
 Who it could be and the reason why worries the Beales and their guests.
 Emma, no longer on the case officially, soon discovers who she thinks killed Lucy and confronts the killer.
 Before reporting them, Emma is accidentally run over and dies from a brain bleed.
 Lauren uses Emma's case notes and becomes suspicious as to who killed her.
 Lauren discovers Lucy was killed at home and writes this in a card to Ian and Jane.

 Peter, after being told by Lauren that Lucy was killed at home, accuses Ian and Jane but Ian believes Jane is responsible, but realises that her story does not add up and that she is covering for Bobby (now played by Eliot Carrington).
 Jane explains that she found Lucy on the floor in the living room with Bobby holding her jewellery box—having hit her over the head—and that Bobby does not know he killed her.
 The Beales agree to keep it a secret from him.
 It also transpires that Lucy had been writing a letter to Ian shortly before Bobby hit her, telling her father to wake her when he returns home, that she has resolved to change and she loves him.
 Bobby gave the letter to Cindy, who gave it to Ian.

 In 2016, over two years after Lucy's murder, Bobby is convicted of the crime and sentenced to three years imprisonment.
 Bobby (now portrayed by Clay Milner Russell) is released after three years, in 2019, and struggles with his guilt; in the Beale house, he begins seeing visions of Lucy.
+In 2023, it is revealed that Cindy senior was alive all along, living in Spain with a new family in witness protection.
+Upon hearing of Lucy's murder, Cindy had visited Walford that night, and watched Ian and Peter mourning Lucy from afar.